 - Survivor benefits that come from an annuity

-While the probate process will vary dramatically from case to case, and even county to county, below is high-level list of steps most people experience throughout the probate process.
+The probate process will vary dramatically from case to case, and even county to county.
+A high-level list of steps that most people experience throughout the probate process are listed below.

 Posting & Citation

-Posting, formally known as Posting Notice of Probate Administration, is a process which last about two weeks from the time of filing.
-During this time, the County Clerk will post a notice at the courthouse stating that a probate application was filed to serve as notice to anyone who may contest the will or administration of the estate.
+Posting, formally known as Posting Notice of Probate Administration, is a process which lasts about two weeks from the time of filing.
+During this time, the County Clerk will post a notice at the courthouse stating that a probate application was filed, and to serve as notice to anyone who may contest the will or administration of the estate.
 If no contests are received, the probate court will proceed with opening the administration.